Nicat-dcw/hyper-http/bench/README.md

 ### Interpreting Results

-Ratios greater than 1.0 indicate HyperHttp is performing better, while ratios less than 1.0 indicate Hono is performing better in that metric.
+Ratios greater than 1.0x and 1.7x indicate HyperHttp is performing better, while ratios less than 1.0 indicate Hono is performing better in that metric.